Debromoaplysiatoxin: History

 The first reported case of seaweed dermatitis was from 1958 in Hawaii on Oahu island.
-About 125 people who had been swimming in the sea get suffered from symptoms like itching, burning, blisters, rash and desquamation.
-The causative substance of this seaweed dermatitis was not known till 1968 when people in Okinawa, Japan, suffered from the same symptoms as the people in Hawaii.
-After researchers took samples in 1973 from Lyngbya majuscula they found out that this was the causative agent of the dermatitis.
+About 125 people who had been swimming in the sea suffered from symptoms like itching, burning, blisters, rash and desquamation.
+The causative substance of this seaweed dermatitis was not known util 1968, when people in Okinawa, Japan, suffered from the same symptoms as the people in Hawaii.
+After researchers took samples in 1973 from Lyngbya majuscula, they found the causative agent of the dermatitis.

-In 1980 there was a new outbreak of seaweed dermatitis on Oahu island Hawaii.
+In 1980, there was a new outbreak of seaweed dermatitis on Oahu island Hawaii.
 Samples of L. majuscula revealed that this blue-green alga contained a mixture of aplysiatoxin, debromoaplysiatoxin and lyngbyatoxin A. These three substances appeared to be the causative toxins of seaweed dermatitis.

 Years later, in 1994, local people of Hawaii, Maui and Oahu island in Hawaii were poisoned by food.
 The local residents of these islands often eat various types of algae including the red alga Gracilaria coronopifolia.
 After taking samples of this red alga it turned out that they contained two toxins which were identical with aplysiatoxin and debromoaplysiatoxin.
 Moreover, they observed parasitism of a blue-green alga on the surface of G. coronopifolia.
-In view of the fact that some blue-green alga like L. majuscula produce aplysiatoxin and debromoaplysiatoxin, it's probable that they are the true origin of this food poisoning case.
+As some blue-green alga like L. majuscula produce aplysiatoxin and debromoaplysiatoxin, it's probable that they are the true origin of this food poisoning case.